Dust destruction by the supernova remnant forward shock in a turbulent interstellar medium: Introduction

 Turbulence can also be driven in simulations by a forcing term which can be employed by an Ornstein-Uhlenbeck process to insert Fourier waves with random propagation directions, and at random locations and scales that go down to the Jeans length.
 These shocks then interact until the density and velocity probability density functions (PDFs) of the fluid quantities converge.
 Since small and large energy waves are injected, different kinds of modes will occur in the resulting turbulence.
-With this method, the initial conditions can be finetuned to closely resemble the observed turbulence with simulations.
+With this method, the initial conditions can be fine-tuned to closely resemble the observed turbulence with simulations.

-We use this approach to drive purely solenoidal turbulence in a highly resolved 3D simulation box, in order to resemble the density distribution seen in regions of the ISM, including small scale structures.
-Afterwards, an SN is injected into the driven inhomogeneities and evolved for \unit[10]{kyr}.
+We used this approach to drive purely solenoidal turbulence in a highly resolved 3D simulation box, in order to resemble the density distribution seen in regions of the ISM, including small-scale structures.
+Afterward, an SN was injected into the driven inhomogeneities and evolved for \unit[10]{kyr}.
 During this period, the SNR forward shock is the most destructive due to its high initial kinetic and thermal energy.
 Furthermore, it already encounters a significant amount of dust due to its rapid expansion.
-After \unit[10]{kyr}, the SNR will continue expanding and destroying dust, however, with a lower destruction rate.
-By including thermal and kinetic sputtering, grain-grain collisions, and a magnetic field, we ensure that all known relevant dust transport and destruction mechanisms are considered.
-Thereby, we aim to improve constraints on the forward shock dust destruction efficiency during the most destructive phase of SNR evolution.
+After \unit[10]{kyr}, the SNR will continue expanding and destroying dust, but with a lower destruction rate.
+By including thermal and kinetic sputtering, grain-grain collisions, and a magnetic field, we ensured that all known relevant dust transport and destruction mechanisms were considered.
+In this way, we aim to improve constraints on the forward shock dust destruction efficiency during the most destructive phase of SNR evolution.

-We describe the methods in greater detail in Sect.~\ref{sec:methods}, followed by Sect.~\ref{sec:results} which shows and analyzes the results of our magnetohydrodynamical (MHD) and dust simulations.
-The findings are discussed and compared to previous studies in Sect.~\ref{sec:discussion} and the paper is finally concluded in Sect.~\ref{sec:conclusion}.
+We describe the methods in greater detail in Sect.~\ref{sec:methods}, followed by Sect.~\ref{sec:results}, which shows and analyzes the results of our magnetohydrodynamic (MHD) and dust simulations.
+The findings are discussed and compared to previous studies in Sect.~\ref{sec:discussion}, and the paper concludes in Sect.~\ref{sec:conclusion}.